himeinhardt/MatTuGames/doc/README.md

 * [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse)

-If you do not want to use *SuiteSparse*, then replace the function `qr_dec` by `pinv` in all functions for the pre-kernel and related solution.
+If you do not want to use *SuiteSparse*, then replace the function `qr_dec` by `pinv` in all functions for the pre-kernel and related solutions.
 The same argument applies for the function `qrginv`.
 It should be noted that this may cause accuracy issues with the consequence that the result is incorrect.

 To run the toolbox even in parallel mode, *Matlab's Parallel Computing Toolbox* is needed.